ryyppy/medium-import/README.md

 # medium-import

-Easy way to import article drafts to your Medium.com account.
+Easy way to import article drafts to your Medium.com account via commandline!
-This module was written because we had a hard time import articles efficiently.
+This is very useful if you want to import Markdown formatted drafts more easily.

+(Although Medium does support importing Markdown via web-interface, we found out that this is very tedious and error-prone to do).

 ## Prerequesites